devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/07-rename-files.md

 ## Renaming/Moving a File

-In order to change the name of a file we use `mv` command
+In Linuxorder to change the name of a file we use `mv` command

 `Syntax: mv source-file destination-file`